 The Neolithic Age was approximately 10,000 to 3,000 years ago.
-It was the beginning of the end of the Stone Age, when copper was first used, and the beginning of organized agriculture and settlement.
+It was the beginning of the end of the Stone Age and the beginning of organized agriculture and settlement.
 Stone tools were the norm, but began to be more sophisticated, specialized, and were often polished to a fine finish.
 Rocks with a high percentage of silicium dioxide (SiO2) were best suited for tools, as a sharp blow causes pieces to "flake" off, leaving sharp edges.
+Before the Neolithic, humans made use of "hand axes," roughly-hewn chopping, scraping and cutting tools with a bulbous, hand-sized stone grip that tapered down to a sharp point.
+By the time the Neolithic came around, hand axes had fallen out of favor as they were more difficult and less specialized than the new tools humans developed.
+Regardless, scientists consider the creation of all these tools a sign of early human ingenuity.

 Scrapers are one of the original stone tools, found everywhere where people settled, long before the Neolithic Age began.
 Scrapers were used both to butcher animals, and then to remove meat from the hides.
 The hides could then be cured as leather.
 A scraper is a flat piece of stone with one longer slightly curved edge.
 The edge is sharpened by "knapping," or banging off flakes with another rock.